-I went to Israel immediately following a trip to Italy.
+I went to Israel for my first time immediately following a trip to Italy.

 Like Italian, Israeli food is delicious, fresh, and (relatively) cheap.

-But with an even greater variety and WAY better for vegetarians, veggie-lovers, and healthy eaters (Israel ranks 9th for healthiest eating in the world).
+But Israeli food has an even greater variety and is WAY better for vegetarians, veggie-lovers, and healthy eaters (Israel ranks 9th for healthiest eating in the world and is arguably the best country in the world for vegetarians).

 Israeli food is all about high quality, fresh ingredients, with an emphasis on vegetables and customization.